chakrabar/chakrabar.github.io/_posts/articles/2018-03-29-elasticsearch.md

 ###### Elasticsearch .NET clients

 * Elasticsearch.Net - low level, covering the basic elasticsearch APIs as methods
-* NEST - high level wrapper over Elasticsearch.Net that provides more abstraction & strongly-typed DSL that maps 1 to 1 with the Elasticsearch query DSL
+* NEST - high level wrapper over Elasticsearch.Net that provides more abstraction & strongly-typed DSL that maps 1 to 1 with the Elasticsearch query DSL, officially supported

 ###### Lucene .NET clients